 At the Historical Village of Hokkaido, you can experience Japan's pioneering days at this open-air architectural museum in Sapporo City.

-Many such buildings and locations have recently been the focus of attention due to the growing number of visitors going on "pilgrimages" to historical sites featured in a popular manga series.
+Many such buildings and locations have recently been the focus of attention due to the growing number of visitors going on "pilgrimages" to historical sites featured in the popular manga series, Golden Kamuy.

 - Table of Contents

 - Experience Hokkaido history as it was during its reclamation period!

 - Town area: The very same buildings featured in "Golden Kamuy"!

 - Farm Village: See Hokkaido’s prized agricultural traditions and the roots of the old migrants